lantoli/terraform-provider-lantoli/docs/resources/cluster.md

 -> **NOTE:** MongoDB Atlas doesn't display your labels.

+### Pinned FCV

+* `expiration_date` - (Required) Expiration date of the fixed FCV.
+This value is in the ISO 8601 timestamp format (e.g. "2024-12-04T16:25:00Z").
+Note that this field cannot exceed 4 weeks from the pinned date.
+* `version` - Feature compatibility version of the cluster.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: